zzz0906/LeetCode/2021_Dec/Readme.md

 A subarray is a contiguous subsequence of the array.

 [done before](../Insights/152.md) we can use the prefix product, but there will be some zero, for example, 1,0,5,3,4.
 The std answer use dp.
 Because continous array must have an ending. we use f[i] to represent the maximum continous array ending in the i. because the negative value will turn into positive biggest.
 Thus, we store a minimum and maximum as the dp value.
 We can get three values - f[i] = f1[i-1]*nums[i], nums[i], f2[i-1]*nums[i].

+## 1032.
+Stream of Characters

+## 337. House Robber III

+[done before] but in another daily challenge

+just dfs and we compare root + left left + left right + right right + right left and root left + root right! (we cannot steal adjacent)

+and use a unordered map as the memory search.

+AC!

+## 1290.
+Convert Binary Number in a Linked List to Integer

+I remember I have done it before in a daily challenge.

+Actually it's easy. just store the exp and multiply it to the answer.